Here’s how the State Pension works and how to get the full amount

 It’s a five-minute job well worth doing so you know if you’re on track, or whether you need to take action now – and if you’re over 40 you may well need to fill in any missing gaps.

-In the same system (but annoyingly not on the same page) you can check your National Insurance record.
-You’ll see how many years you’ve already made full contributions (as mentioned this was 23 years for me so far).
-Add together those figures and you’ll get the total number of years that YOU need to pay.
+In the same system, you can check your National Insurance record.
+You’ll see how many years you’ve already made full contributions.
+Add those figures and you’ll get the total number of years that you need to pay.

 This page will also tell you how many more years you have left to make contributions – i.e. before you reach the State Pension age.

-Though you’ll keep gaining qualifying years when you work or claim certain benefits, it could be you can pay money now to fill in some gaps.
+Though you’ll keep gaining qualifying years when you work or claim certain benefits, you can also pay money now to fill in some gaps.
 This is meant to be limited to the past six years, but an increased time frame has been extended a few times.

-There’s obviously a cost to any top-up – roughly £824 per year if you do it this year.
-That’s obviously a sizeable amount.
-But for each year you add now, you’ll break even if you claim the State Pension for at least three years.
+There’s a cost to any top-up – roughly £824 per full year if you do it in 2025.
+This is a sizeable amount, but for each year you add now, you’ll break even if you claim the State Pension for at least three years.
 So claim it for four years and you’ll be better off.

-If you’re self-employed then you’ll need to pay less per missing year to make it a qualifying credit.
-More on the different rates and how to make these payments here.
+If you’re self-employed, then you’ll need to pay less per missing year to make it a qualifying credit.
+There are different rates for this.

 Hi Andy,